NorthStarUAS/rc-flight-legacy/README.md

 * Flexible device driver system.

 * Property system: a system for managing and sharing hierarchically organized data between program modules and scripts.
+The proprety system enables shared state (and communication) between C++ and python modules within a single hybrid application.

-* Native python script execution and integration on board.
+* Native python script execution and integration on board the host flight controll (usually a beaglebone for my projects.)

 * Flexible actuator support.

 * Great circle distance and heading math.

-* Self learning IMU temperature calibration system.
+* Self learning IMU temperature and magnetometer calibration system.

 * System and health monitoring

 ## Configure/Compiling

-Aura-core is built with the python setup.py tools.
+rc-flight is built with the python setup.py tools.
 Under the hood there are several critical C++ modules that are packaged and wrapped for python.